Azure-Samples/azure-ai-content-understanding-dotnet/README.md

 # Azure AI Content Understanding Samples (.NET 8 Console App)

 Welcome!
-Content Understanding is a solution that analyzes and comprehends various media content, such as **documents, images, audio, and video**, transforming it into structured, organized, and searchable data.
+Content Understanding is a solution that analyzes and comprehends various media content—including **documents, images, audio, and video**—and transforms it into structured, organized, and searchable data.

-> - **Content Understanding is now a Generally Available (GA) service with the release of the 2025-11-01 API version.** This sample will be updated for GA soon.
-Please check back soon.
+Content Understanding is now a Generally Available (GA) service with the release of the `2025-11-01` API version.

-> - To find out what's new for GA, see [What's new in Azure Content Understanding](https://learn.microsoft.com/en-us/azure/ai-services/content-understanding/whats-new).
+- The samples in this repository default to the latest GA API version: `2025-11-01`.
-> - In the meantime, the **Python notebook sample** has been updated for GA service, and you can start from there first: [Azure AI Content Understanding sample for Python](https://github.com/Azure-Samples/azure-ai-content-understanding-python).
+- We will provide more samples for new functionalities in the GA API versions soon.
+For details on the updates in the current GA release, see the [Content Understanding What's New Document page](https://learn.microsoft.com/en-us/azure/ai-services/content-understanding/whats-new).

-- The samples in this repository use the latest preview API version by default: **2025-05-01-preview**.
+- As of November 2025, the `2025-11-01` API version is now available in a broader range of [regions](https://learn.microsoft.com/en-us/azure/ai-services/content-understanding/language-region-support).
-- This repo will provide more samples for new functionalities in Preview.2 **2025-05-01-preview** soon.
+- To access sample code for version `2025-05-01-preview`, please check out the corresponding Git tag `2025-05-01-preview` or download it directly from the [release page](https://github.com/Azure-Samples/azure-ai-content-understanding-dotnet/releases/tag/2025-05-01-preview).
-- As of 2025/05, the 2025-05-01-preview API is only available in the regions documented in [Content Understanding region and language support](https://learn.microsoft.com/en-us/azure/ai-services/content-understanding/language-region-support).
+- To access sample code for version `2024-12-01-preview`, please check out the corresponding Git tag `2024-12-01-preview` or download it directly from the [release page](https://github.com/Azure-Samples/azure-ai-content-understanding-dotnet/releases/tag/2024-12-01-preview).

-If you are looking for **Python samples**, check out [this repo](https://github.com/Azure-Samples/azure-ai-content-understanding-python).
+👉 If you are looking for **Python samples**, check out [this repo](https://github.com/Azure-Samples/azure-ai-content-understanding-python/).

 ---